telefonicaid/fiware-sth-comet/README.md

     "duration": "P1M",
     "notifyConditions": [
         {
-            "type": "ONTIMEINTERVAL",
+            "type": "ONCHANGE",
             "condValues": [
-                "PT1S"
+                "temperature"
             ]
         }
     ],
+    "throttling": "PT1S"
 }
 EOF
 </pre>

-In this request, a subscription to be notified the value of the temperature attribute of the Room1 entity every second is made to an instance of the Orion Context Broker listening at orion.contextBroker.host:1026.
+In this request, a subscription to be notified the value of the temperature attribute of the Room1 entity whenever it changes is made to an instance of the Orion Context Broker listening at `orion.contextBroker.host:1026`.

-The notifications will be sent to the endpoint made available by the STH component at http://<sth.host>:<sth.port>/notify
+More concretely, the `condValues` property includes a list of attributes of the entity of interest which should be tracked for changes.
+If any of them changes, a new notification will be sent to the endpoint set in the `reference` property including the current values of the attributes specified in the `attributes` property of the subscription request payload.
+The `condValues` and `attributes` properties can include any attributes of the entity of interest (not necessarily the same in both lists) and their change and latest values will be notified accordingly.

-If the list of "attributes" is empty, this is interpreted by the Orion Context Broker as "all the attributes of the selected entities".
+If the list of `attributes` is empty, this is interpreted by the Orion Context Broker as "notify the values of all the attributes of the selected entities".

-Of course, the concrete curl command to be used depends on each case but can easily be infered from the previous example.

-Remember that subscription expire and must be re-enabled.
-More concretely, the "duration" property sets the duration of the subscription.
+It is important to note that the subscription expire and must be re-enabled.
+More concretely, the `duration` property sets the duration of the subscription.
 One month in the proposed example.

-On the other hand, for the time being the STH component only is able to manage notifications in JSON format and consequently it is very important to set the "Accept" header to "application/json".
+On the other hand, for the time being the STH component only is able to manage notifications in JSON format and consequently it is very important to set the `Accept` header to `application/json`.

-Last but not least, the "throttling" makes it possible to control the frequency of the notifications.
+Last but not least, the `throttling` makes it possible to control the frequency of the notifications.
 In this sense and for this concrete example, the Orion Context Broker will send notifications separated 1 second in time the least.
 This is, the time between notifications will be at least 1 second.
-Depending on the resolution of the aggregated data you are interested in, the "throttling" should be fine-tuned accordingly.
+Depending on the resolution of the aggregated data you are interested in, the `throttling` should be fine-tuned accordingly.

 [Top](#section0)